leoppazt/leoppazt/README.md

 - 👋 Hi, I’m @leoppazt

 - 🌱 I’m currently learning python and front-end/back-end.
+- I'm looking for projects to learn more

 <!---